-Six times to call a tax advisor after April 15
+Six times to call a tax professional after April 15

-The annual tax filing ritual is not the only time a taxpayer may need the help of a tax advisor.
-According to the IRS Oversight Board, 43 percent of taxpayers have to contact the IRS for something other than filing their returns.
-If a taxpayer doesn’t have the time to work with the IRS or the expertise to interpret the tax code, here are six times a tax advisor can help after the April filing deadline.
+The annual tax filing ritual is not the only time a taxpayer may need the help of a tax professional.
+According to one survey, 43 percent of taxpayers have to contact the IRS for something other than filing their returns.
+If a taxpayer doesn’t have the time to work with the IRS or the expertise to interpret the tax code, here are six times a tax professional can help after the April filing deadline:

 #1: When a taxpayer’s life changes

 Life changes often mean tax changes.
 Marriage, divorce, the birth of a child, a child moving out and supporting themselves, moving, going back to school, becoming self-employed and many other life events generally will impact a person’s tax situation.
 If a taxpayer addresses these events as they occur, rather than waiting until April, they may avoid some surprises at tax time.
 A tax professional may even be able to help them immediately take advantage of their new tax situation.